zjiaqi725/Awesome-Generative-Anomaly-Detection/README.md

 ### 1.2 Representation-driven Approaches

 Representation-driven anomaly detection approaches aim to identify anomalies by leveraging discriminative feature representations.
+The rise of foundation models, notably LLMs and MLLMs, marks a paradigm shift in AI, delivering unprecedentedly powerful and versatile representation learning capabilities.
+Next, we review the representation-driven anomaly detection approaches based on various foundation model types.

 #### 1.2.1 LLM-based Methods